jeroenknoester/MyNetflixApplication/README.md

 # MyNetflixApplication
-Build a Angular Application from scratch.
+Build a Angular Application from scratch